ostdotcom/ost-sdk-php/README.md

 ```

 ### Recovery Owners Module
-A user’s brand tokens are held by a token holder contract that is controlled ("owned")
+A user’s Brand Tokens are held by a TokenHolder contract that is controlled ("owned")
-by device manager; the device manager  is controlled ("owned") by device keys created
+by a Device Manager; the device manager is controlled ("owned") by device keys created
-and held by the user in their wallets; and if those keys are compromised, the device
+and held by the user in their wallets; and if any of those keys is lost, the Device
-manager (which is a multi-signature contract) is programmed to allow replacement of a
+Manager (which is a multi-signature contract) is programmed to allow replacement of a
-key by a recovery key.
+key by the recovery owner key for the user, via the DelayedRecoveryModule, which is deployed

-The DelayedRecoveryModule is deployed at the time of the creation of the wallet.
-The
+at the time of the creation of the user's initial wallet.
-recoveryOwner public-private key pair is created using inputs from the Partner, OST
-and the user.
-The public address of the recoveryOwner is stored on this DelayedRecoveryModule
-contract.

-Recovering access to tokens after the owner key becomes compromised

-User requests recovery from the application by entering their 6-digit
-recovery PIN.
-Once the request has been raised user waits for defined delay which
-is 12 hours currently.

-OST wallet SDK Create the recoveryOwner private key using the inputs from the Partner,
-OST and the user.
-This should exactly match the recoveryOwner that was made when the
-wallet was initially created.

 To fetch the recoveryOwner address for a particular user, services provided in the Recovery
 Owners Module are used.